Bull Run Run 50 Mile

 - Hemlock Overlook has always been the headquarters for this event.
 The event started because, in 1992, Warren Doyle, who then worked at Hemlock, encouraged us to have a run and headquarter it there.
 We took Warren up on his offer, and the rest is history.

 A few years ago, Adventure Links took over management of the park.
+By hindsight, this has been a very good thing.
 Adventure Links staff has been very supportative of BRR.
 Adventure Links Web site

 - Succeed S!
 Caps